hoangsvit/eplus.dev/cm72pl2r3000c09jr2a0keeor.md

 ## **Task 1.
 Create Cloud Storage Buckets**

-1. To access the Cloud Storage APIs Explorer tool, from the **Navigation menu** select **APIs & Services** &gt; **Library**.
+1. To access the Cloud Storage APIs Explorer tool, from the **Navigation menu** select **APIs & Services** > **Library**.

 2. In the search bar, type **Cloud Storage**.

 3. Click on the **Google Cloud Storage JSON API** from the results list.

 4. Make sure that API is enabled, if not click **Enable**.

 5. Open the [Buckets: insert reference](https://cloud.google.com/storage/docs/json_api/v1/buckets/insert).
 This will open a new tab with the APIs Explorer page loaded.

 You will now be on the APIs Explorer page.

 **Note:** In the next section you are using the `insert` method from **Cloud Storage JSON API**.
 You can view all API versions and its method in the [API reference](https://cloud.google.com/storage/docs/json_api/v1/).

 6. Now click on the request body from the right panel under Try this API and fill in the details for your storage bucket:

 *   **project**: add your Project ID - `qwiklabs-gcp-01-8aa628374634`.

 *   **Request body**: click inside the quotes next to the **name** key-value pair and give your Cloud Storage bucket a unique name that follows the [Cloud Storage bucket naming guidelines](https://cloud.google.com/storage/docs/naming).

 Your method should now resemble the following: